skleff1994/arm/README.md

 # Acknowledgements
 You can find more information on this algorithm in this paper :

-Parag, A., Kleff, S., Saci, L., Mansard, N., & Stasse, O. Value learning from trajectory optimization and Sobolev descent : A step toward reinforcement learning with superlinear convergence properties, _International Conference on Robotics and Automation (ICRA) 2022_ [submitted]
+Parag, A., Kleff, S., Saci, L., Mansard, N., & Stasse, O. Value learning from trajectory optimization and Sobolev descent : A step toward reinforcement learning with superlinear convergence properties, _International Conference on Robotics and Automation (ICRA) 2022_ [accepted]